Huynhtri027/beacon-boiler-plate/README.md

 7. After a few seconds, you should see after few seconds "BACKEND_SUCCESS, 1 detected beacon, 1 attached content(s)"

-Awesome!
+Felicitation!
 You can now imagine great applications based on beacons!